 - Grate a medium zucchini or two small ones.

 - Spread onto a clean kitchen towel and roll up to absorb the excess moisture.
-Unroll and measure out 1 packed cup.
+Unroll and measure.

 - Place the zucchini into a medium bowl with the rest of the ingredients.